 But they’ll only buy if you give them a reason to.

-That’s why we made the Shoptimized™ Theme.
+That’s why we made the Shoptimized™ Theme, the fastest and best converting Shopify theme.